rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 The flexibility provided by the COSE {{-cose}} format should be sufficient to adapt to the level of cryptographic agility required for specific use cases.
 It is RECOMMENDED that commonly adopted algorithms, such as those discussed in {{-cose-algs}}, are used.
-While receivers are expected to accept a wide range of algorithms, Attesters would produce DAT using only one such algorithm.
+While receivers are expected to accept a wide range of algorithms, Attesters will produce DAT using only one such algorithm.

 ## Use with Conceptual Message Wrappers